 The Perfect Base Map: Natural Earth Data

 Here are more reasons why you need Natural Earth in your repertoire.

-- Contains most major map features (cultural, physical and raster)
+- It contains most major map features (cultural, physical and raster)

 - The data is public domain

-- Aesthetically pleasing in vector and data format
+- Its layers are aesthetically pleasing in vector and data format